Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Pothos, Scindapsus aureus

-Pothos Plant problems include yellow leaves, leaf drop, rotting, brown leaf edges and spots, curled leaves, shrivelled and pests among others.
+Pothos Plant common problems include yellow leaves, drooping leaves, leggy growth, brown leaf edges and spots, curled and shrivelled leaves, diseases and pests among others.
 Keep reading for more details on these problems and how to fix them.

 Yellow leaves